The Witcher season 2 release date on Netflix, cast, trailer and latest news

-Find a coin to toss because The Witcher season 2 is arriving by the end of the year.
-Netflix revealed in a call to investors that The Witcher season 2 will premiere at the end of 2021.
-The news came on the heels of star Henry Cavill confirming that filming had wrapped.
-But until season 2 premieres, fans can pass the time by discussing spoilers, theories about new cast members and leaked set photos of the Wild Hunt.
+The Witcher season 2 is coming for us all — so you'd better have a coin to toss.
+Netflix dropped the news that The Witcher season 2 will premiere by the end of 2021.
+The Witcher cast and crew, including Henry Cavill, already celebrated the end of filming.
+Until season 2 arrives, fans can pass the time by discussing spoilers, theories about new cast members and teaser videos and images.

-Star Henry Cavill recently confirmed filming wrapped on the Netflix fantasy drama, and

 The first season of The Witcher followed Cavill as Geralt of Rivia, a solitary monster hunter, as well as the sorceress Yennefer (Anya Chalotra) and princess-on-the-run Ciri (Freya Allan).